-Everything about Rachel Clinton’s life went wrong, and in her old age she became a beggar and a ward of the town of Ipswich, She was an easy target for the witchcraft hysteria that spread from Salem throughout Essex County, and on May 28, 1692, Rachel Clinton was arrested, and was kept in the Ipswich or Salem jail, shackled with iron fetters.
+Everything about Rachel Clinton’s life went wrong, and in her old age she became a beggar and a ward of the town of Ipswich, She was an easy target for the witchcraft hysteria that spread from Salem throughout Essex County.
+On May 28, 1692, Rachel Clinton was arrested, and was kept in the Ipswich or Salem jail, shackled with iron fetters.

 In 1667, Lawrence Clinton was found guilty of fornication with Mary Greely, and was charged with financial responsibility of the child.
-At about the same time, Rachel filed charges against John Clarke that he had “lain with her”, but she retracted the charge.
-The court nonetheless sentenced Rachel to be whipped.
+At about the same time, Rachel filed charges against John Clarke that he had “lain with her.”
+She retracted the charge, but the court nonetheless sentenced Rachel to be whipped.

 From 1671 to 1676, Rachel and Lawrence were brought into court several times for living separately.
 The court ordered him to provide her 2 shillings a week, to lodge with her at least once a week, and ordered Rachel to do her “duties” toward him.